appwrite/playground-for-node/README.md

 ## System Requirements
 * A system with NodeJS installed.
-* You have readily available AppWrite running instance (localhost in most cases).
+* You have a readily available AppWrite running instance (localhost in most cases).
-* Create a project in AppWrite instance using console.
+* Create a project in AppWrite instance using the console.
-* Generate a secret key in the AppWrite instance using console.
+* Generate a secret key in the AppWrite instance using the console.

 ### Installation
 1. Clone this repository.
-2. cd into to repository.
+2. `cd` into to therepository.
-3. Open the app.js file found in the root of the cloned repository.
+3. Open the **`app.js`** file found in the root of the cloned repository.
-4. Copy the project_id, endpoint, secret key from your Appwrite Console.
+4. Copy the `project_id`, `endpoint`, `secret key` from your Appwrite Console.
-4. Update project_id, endpoint, secret key by copied from the console in app.js file where stated.
+4. Update project_id, endpoint, secret key by copying from the console in **`app.js`** file where stated.
 5. Install dependencies using either NPM (`npm install`) or Yarn (`yarn install`)
 5. Execute the command `node app.js`
 6. You will see the JSON response in the console.